 Air Quality Focus Areas have been identified by the Greater London Authority (GLA) where there is high human exposure in locations where the annual mean air quality objective for NO2 is exceeded.
 The purpose of the Focus Areas is to allow local authorities to target actions to improve air quality where it is most needed and to inform the planning process with regard to the air quality impact of new developments.

-The proposed development is located within the West Drayton/ Yiewsley AQFA.
+The proposed development is not located within an AQFA.

 LOCAL POLICY

 HILLINGDON AIR QUALITY ACTION PLAN

 LBH's Air Quality Action Plan13 outlines the Council's commitment to improving air quality in the Borough, including prioritising the following actions: